JanHerca/urantiapedia/output/wikijs/article/William_S_Sadler_Jr/Concerning_Human_Survival.md

 > "You cannot buy salvation; it is a gift.
 > You cannot earn righteousness;
-> You are not saved by a righteous life--
+> You are not saved by a righteous life—
 > you live such a life because you are saved"

 Again remembering the overcontrol of Supremacy in the Grand Universe we must accept the admonition, that with God the Supreme, achievement is prerequisite to status.
 "One must do something as well as be something."
 One must be able to prove himself as a mortal creature prior to gaining the status of an immortal.